nidhish-srivastava/InterviewVerse/README.md

 ## InterviewVerse
-InterviewVerse is a comprehensive platform for job seekers to explore shared interview experiences, track their preparation progress, and contribute their own insights.
-Users can search for valuable insights, create organized interview tracks, and visit profiles to discover community contributions.
-Join InterviewVerse to share knowledge and gain from the experiences of fellow interviewees.
+InterviewVerse is a comprehensive platform for job seekers to explore interview experiences shared by others, gain valuable insights, and contribute their own stories.
+Users can search for specific interview experiences, visit detailed profiles, and create organized bookmarks of their favorite posts.

+## Problem Statement
+Numerous websites host interview experiences, such as GeeksforGeeks (GFG) and Glassdoor, but these are not their primary features.
+GFG primarily focuses on problem-solving and study materials, while Glassdoor is centered around company salaries, reviews, and job listings.
+Consequently, there is no dedicated platform solely for interview experiences.
+To address this gap, I created a one-stop platform exclusively for sharing and discovering interview experiences.
+While blogging websites like Medium and Hashnode do exist, they cater to a wide variety of topics across different domains.
+This platform is specialized and dedicated entirely to interview experiences.

 ## Technologies Used